DeanLight/spannerlib/tutorials/introduction.md

 # Local variable assignment<a class="anchor" id="local_var_assignment"></a>
-RGXlog allows you to use three types of variables: strings, integers and spans.
+RGXLog allows you to use three types of variables: strings, integers and spans.
 The assignment of a string is intuitive: